 - Option 1: Add all meatball ingredients in a bowl and mix until combined.Option 2: If you don’t feel like chopping the celery or grating the onion, add everything but the meat and tapioca to a food processor and pulse until pureed.
 Then add to meat and tapioca in large bowl to the puree and mix until combined.

-- Using a mini ice cream scoop for consistency, scoop meatballs onto large greased baking sheet and bake at 375 degrees F for 12-15 minutes on middle rack, (I do not turn them but you can halfway if you want more even browning.)
+- Using a mini ice cream scoop (about 1 oz.) for consistency, scoop meatballs onto large greased baking sheet and bake at 375° F for 12-15 minutes on middle rack, (I do not turn them but you can halfway if you want more even browning.)

 - When meatballs are done, toss them in the sauce while hot.
-(Sauce does not need to be hot, the meatballs themselves will warm it up)
+(Sauce does not need to be hot, if your meatballs are hot)

 - Serve with blue cheese or ranch dressing on the side!
 Skewers are optional!